aws-quickstart/cdk-eks-blueprints/docs/teams.md

 ### DefaultTeamRoles

-The `DefaultTeamRoles` class provides default RBAC configuration for `ApplicationTeams`:
+The `DefaultTeamRoles` class provides a default RBAC configuration for `ApplicationTeams`:

- - Cluster role, group identity and cluster role bindings to view nodes and namespaces
+ - Cluster role, group identity, and cluster role bindings for viewing nodes and namespaces.
- - Namespace role and role binding for the group to view pods, deployments, daemonsets, services
+ - Namespace role and role binding for the group to view pods, deployments, daemonsets, and services.

-## Team Benefits
+## Team benefits

-By managing teams via infrastrucutre as code, we achieve the following benefits:
+Managing teams using infrastrucutre as code provides the following benefits:

-1. Self-documenting code
+1. Self-documenting code.
-2. Centralized logic related to the team
+2. Centralized logic related to the team.
-3. Clear place where to add additional provisioning, for example adding Kubernetes Service Accounts and/or infrastructure, such as S3 buckets
+3. A location to add additional provisioning, such as adding Kubernetes service accounts and/or infrastructure (for example, S3 buckets).
-4. IDE support to locate the required team, e.g. CTRL+T in VSCode to lookup class name.
+4. IDE support to locate a team (for example, `CTRL+T` in VSCode to look up a class name).

-The example above is shown for a platform team, but it could be similarly applied to a regular team with restricted access.
+The previous example is intended for a platform team, but it can be applied to a team with restricted access.

-## Cluster Access (`kubectl`)
+## Cluster access (Kubectl)

-The stack output will contain the `kubeconfig` update command, which should be shared with the development and platform teams.
+The stack output contains the `kubeconfig` update command, which should be shared with development and platform teams.

 ```
 ${teamname}teamrole	arn:aws:iam::${account}:role/west-dev-${teamname}AccessRole3CDA6927-1QA4S3TYMY36N